uclibs/omeka-s/modules/AdvancedResourceTemplate/README.md

 TODO
 ----

+- [ ] Integrate template for value annotations.
 - [ ] Replace the mapper with AutomapFields or TransformSource from module [Bulk Import].
 - [ ] Replace `{__value__}` and `{__label__}` by `{{ value }}` and `{{ label }}` (ready in module [Bulk Import]).
 - [ ] Include all suggesters from module [Value Suggest].